What Go Got Right and Wrong: A Thoughtful Look Back

 }()

-This model is not perfect, but it dramatically lowered the barrier to writing concurrent network services.
-This is a major reason Go dominates in cloud infrastructure and backend services.
+You spin up a goroutine with the go keyword, communicate via channels, and you're off.
+The model isn't perfect (more on that in a second), but it dramatically lowered the barrier to writing concurrent network services.
+It's a major reason Go now dominates cloud infrastructure and backend tooling.

 go build